keithjgrant/Taming-CSS/README.md

  **Update**: *I'm excited to announce that I have signed with Manning Publications.
 “Taming CSS” is now “CSS in Action”.
 I am keeping the early drafts of these first chapters here for now, but be aware that these are rough; they have come a long way since.
 As of 7 December 2015, the book is about 1/3 draft complete, and the [MEAP](https://www.manning.com/meap-catalog) should be available soon.*

+ *This does mean that further updates to the manuscript will not be available here on GitHub.
+For that, I am sorry.
+But after consideration, I have decided that working with the publisher will help me to produce a much higher-quality book in the end, and hopefully enable the book to reach a larger audience.*

  Follow [@css_in_action](http://twitter.com/css_in_action) on Twitter for updates.

 <img src="cover.png" height="300"/>